jericson/jericson.github.io/about.md

 * [WordPress.com](http://taking1and1.wordpress.com)
 * [Medium](https://medium.com/@jlericson)

-Of those, my clucky, manually designed Geocities page was the most satisfying.
+Of those, my clunky, manually designed Geocities page was the most satisfying.
 I won't go into detail, but each of the other options are limited in some way or another by the whims of the blog software developers.
 With a hand built page, I just edited some HTML and FTPed